 When parents can’t agree on where the children should be living, then speak to our child custody lawyers about how a court will make a decision about where the children should live.
-For the court to make this decision, they’ll look at the relevant factors in the Family Law Act to make this decision.
+The best child custody lawyers will give you practical advice on how to finalise your matter quickly.